ned14/outcome/doc/md/04-tutorialC.md

 Expected, however the "sea of noexcept" public API design would then be lost and the two examples no longer equivalent.

+Another thing which may or may not seem neat to you is that in the Outcome edition, `outcome<T>` is errored not excepted when it was a known C++ exception type, and only excepted if it was an unknown C++ exception throw.
+This is a very powerful segmentation in practice because it lets you separate the truly unexpected and unknown failures from the less serious ones.
+One can therefore employ an abort on the truly unknown failure strategy quite like Rust does with its `panic!` approach, yet retain normal C++ exception throws and unwinds where the failure is not as unknown.
+Lots of design flexibility and potential lies here, it all depends on your design and your code base.

-To conclude, this aspect of simplifying the programmer's effort to write "sea of noexcept" API designs is precisely what Outcome's refinements are intended for.
-If Outcome's refinements suit well your code base, they should let you write clearer, more maintainable and less buggy code. *Buen provecho!*
+To conclude, this aspect of simplifying the programmer's effort to write various "sea of noexcept" API designs is precisely what Outcome's refinements are intended for.
+If Outcome's refinements suit well your code base, they should let you write clearer, less verbose, more maintainable and less buggy code. *Buen provecho!*